 Amazon has put together some great Home Gift Deals – save money and get your shopping done at the comfort of your home!
 Click here to see deals on Amazon

-So, you are wondering whether mowing the lawn when it's wet is a good idea or not.
-There are so many different information and lots of confusing information on the web that I decided to do a research and find the right answer.
+So, you are wondering whether mowing the lawn when it’s wet is a good idea or not.
+There are so much different information and lots of confusing information on the web that I decided to do research and find the right answer.

 To put it simply, mowing a wet lawn is not a good idea.
 And the reason is that wet grass doesn’t get cut properly.